unparalleled-js/docs-1/connectors/zendesk/get-custom-object-record-by-id-action.md

 date: 2019-06-06 18:00:00 Z
 ---

 # Zendesk - Get custom object record by id action

-Zendesk allows you to create custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Custom objects can be configured to suit your various use-cases.
-It could be "product", "orders", "devices" etc. Find out more about Zendesk custom objects [here](/connectors/zendesk/sunshine-platform.md).
+Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
+Find out more about [here](/connectors/zendesk/custom-objects.md)

-This action  retrieves a list of custom object records in your Zendesk instance that matches a search by Zendesk ID.
-Only results that matches all the criteria will be returned.
+This action  retrieves details about a specific custom object record that matches a search by Zendesk ID.
+Only records in your Zendesk instance that matches all the criteria will be returned.

 ![Get custom object records by ID action](/assets/images/connectors/zendesk/get-custom-object-records-by-id.png) *Get custom object records by ID action*